Support our work ❤️

 Route: The parade route extends from Buckingham Palace along The Mall to Horse Guards Parade and back again.

 Why go: All the hype and pageantry make this the best rehearsal.
-It often feels like the closest thing to the main event, even though it is not the big day.

 Quick Tips Before You Go: